 Our sweet potato hash is a nutritious, high-protein meal (especially if you add extra eggs to the recipe.)
 It is perfect for a post-workout breakfast.

 Connect With Savor the Best:

 Please follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

 - 1 scoop protein powder

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- Place all ingredients into blender in the order listed and secure the lid.
-Blend on lowest speed for five seconds and slowly increase speed to maximum.
+- Place all ingredients into the blender in the order listed and secure the lid.
+Blend on the lowest speed for five seconds and slowly increase speed to maximum.

 - Blend for one minute or until desired consistency is reached.